-I know that some gyms will, for a fee, train people to be personal trainers.
+I know that some gyms will – for a fee – train people to be personal trainers.
 While I am sure people will learn some good, hands-on information, the issue is that whatever “certification” you get from this gym will likely not be accepted anywhere else ―except at that gym.
 Also, what if that gym does not hire you after you go through their program?
-What if they do hire you, but 6 months later you leave that facility for a better job somewhere else?
-Your cert won't be valid anywhere else.

 I wrote about this in more detail in my post about Fake Personal Trainer Certs so see that for more information.

 Some organizations are VERY expensive.
-I know money is tight for a lot of people and that I say resist the temptation of pulling out a credit card to pay for them.
-I do NOT want you to into debt to be a personal trainer!
+I know money is tight for a lot of people and I say resist the temptation of pulling out a credit card to pay for them.
+I DO NOT recommend you go into debt to be a personal trainer!